ropensci/getCRUCLdata/README.md

   - Get citation information for *getCRUCLdata* in R typing `citation(package = "getCRUCLdata")`

-  - Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+  - Please note that the *getCRUCLdata* project is released with a [Contributor Code of Conduct](CONDUCT.md).
+By participating in the *getCRUCLdata* project you agree to abide by its terms.

 [![ropensci](https://ropensci.org/public_images/github_footer.png)](https://ropensci.org)